arunkumarpediredla/2509-DevopsWeb/README.md

-# 2509-DevopsWeb
+# login-2509
-implementation linux server (ubuntu) to deploy a web application
+This is a login application